ACM40960/project-FilipMasic/README.md

 ### 2. Data Processing and Feature Engineering:
    - Clean and pre-process the collected data.
-   -  Calculate metrics like:
+   -  Calculate metrics such as:
       - Proximity to existing charging stations
       - Distance to public service spots
       - Pobal's deprivation index
       - Population density, etc.

+### 3. Clustering and Sphere of Influence Formulation:
+   - The potential hotspot locations are clustered together and the hotspot closest to the centroid of the cluster is chosen as the hotspot representative
+   - Sphere of influence is a theoretical radius around the hotspot that constrains what features can be used as decision variables

-### 3. Objective (Weight) Function Formulation:
+### 4. Objective (Ranking) Function Formulation:
    - Formulate an objective (weight) function that considers the various features.
 This function guides the optimization process to select the most suitable locations for new EV charging stations.

-### 4. Optimization Algorithms:
-   - We employ algorithms like Mixed-Integer Linear Programming (MILP) and ranking functions to pinpoint the optimal charging station locations.

 ### 5. Results and Recommendations:
    - Based on optimization results, we identify the top spots for new EV charging stations in Dublin.
 This information aids policymakers, urban planners, and stakeholders in strategically deploying charging infrastructure.